verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ---

 Verrazzano Distributions are available in two variants:
-* `Verrazzano Lite Distribution`, a collection of Kubernetes manifests to deploy the Verrazzano platform operator and distribution artifacts built for Linux and Darwin operating systems.
+* `Verrazzano Lite Distribution` contains Kubernetes manifests to deploy Verrazzano, client binaries, and various other utilities.
+These distributions are provided for Linux and MacOS operating systems on AMD and ARM architectures.
-* `Verrazzano Full Distribution`, a collection of Kubernetes manifests to deploy the Verrazzano platform operator and actual container images which are required to install Verrazzano.
+* `Verrazzano Full Distribution` contains Kubernetes manifests to deploy Verrazzano, client binaries, various utilities and all the container images required for Verrazzano.
+The client binaries are included for Linux and MacOS operating systems on AMD and ARM architectures.

 Both the distributions include:
 * [Verrazzano CLI]({{< relref "docs/setup/cli/_index.md" >}}).